wentam/sxmo-nix/README.md

 # sxmo-nix

-Packaging sxmo/swmo for nixOS with a goal of upstreaming to nixpkgs.
+Packaging Sxmo/Swmo for NixOS with a goal of upstreaming to nixpkgs.

 See also: https://git.sr.ht/~noneucat/nur-packages